Need Technical Assistance? metaphi2025@getvfairs.io

 What should I do if I have technical difficulties during the conference?

 There will be technical support available during the conference.
-If you’re having any technical difficulties, look for the Help Desk counter in the main lobby of the virtual platform, and a representative will be able to help you.
+If you’re having any technical difficulties, open the chat menu, click on "Rooms", look for "v-Fairs Live Tech Support", and click "Join", and a representative will be able to help you.

 Will the presentations be available after the conference?